 Dr. Kristine Principe

-Dr. Principe joined the faculty in fall 2008.
-She has a Ph.D. in economics from Emory University and a BBA in finance from the University of Notre Dame.
+Dr. Kristine Principe joined the faculty in the fall of 2008.
+She has a Ph.D. in Economics from Emory University and a BBA in Finance from the University of Notre Dame.
 Prior to entering academia, she was an auditor for General Electric Capital Corporation.